Fat2CS/Fat2CS/README.md

 <h1 align="center">Hi 👋, I'm Fatou</h1>
 <h3 align="center">Challenged by the possibilities of digital marketing, and following my retraining, learning web development became obvious!
   Whether for mobile applications or websites, I must continue to learn in order to become more efficient in my new job...with you perhaps?
-Front or Back I don't want to choose, Frontend Developer I am!!! </h3>
+Front or Back I don't want to choose, Fullstack Developer I am!!! </h3>